Acne Treatment with Isotretinoin (Accutane)

 - Isotretinoin is metabolized by the liver like many medications are.
 Minimizing alcohol and medications like Tylenol while taking Isotretinoin is essential.

-- There have been a few isolated reports of patients on Isotretinoin getting depressed.
+- There have been a few isolated reports of patients in Portland on Isotretinoin getting depressed.
 There is no conclusive evidence that depression is caused by Isotretinoin.
 Should you feel depressed while on Isotretinoin, contact your dermatologist immediately.

 - There have been reports of Isotretinoin being linked to Inflammatory Bowel Disease.
 However, current scientific evidence is insufficient to prove that a definite relationship between Isotretinoin and inflammatory Bowel Disease actually exists.